How the super-rich meet with the authorities in secret

 The alleged billionaire heir Elia Weiss is real - but in a different context.
 Weiss actually comes from a wealthy German business family.
 But instead of avoiding taxes, he is involved in the "Tax me now" initiative, which calls for higher taxes for the rich.

-For the research by "CORRECTIV.Schweiz" and "WOZ", Weiss slips into the role of the arrogant young heir and travels through Switzerland in a Porsche, Rolex and designer outfits.
+For the "WOZ" and "Correctiv" investigation, Weiss slips into the role of the arrogant young heir and travels through Switzerland in a Porsche, Rolex and designer outfits.
 Accompanied by Hoffmann, formerly a private banker and now a consultant for sustainable investments, he visits Bern, Gstaad, Uri and Zurich.
 The scenes - such as a banana that his "assistant" peels out of a wooden box - are deliberately exaggerated to test how far banks and authorities will go.

 Gstaad - the showcase for the super-rich